rumca-js/Django-link-archive/README.md

  - Google-like Link search ability
  - RSS feed support
  - You can gather information about: links, domains, feeds
  - It is not a search engine.
-Suggesting better alternatives: [whoogle-search](https://github.com/benbusby/whoogle-search), or [Marginalia search](https://search.marginalia.nu/)
+Suggesting better alternatives: [whoogle-search](https://github.com/benbusby/whoogle-search), or [Marginalia search](https://search.marginalia.nu/), or [Apache Lucene](https://lucene.apache.org/)
  - Stores link meta data, therefore it is not [archive.org](https://archive.org) replacement

 ## Problems with other RSS readers, or apps